 Some varieties of fibers react with cement, special care have to be taken when using them.

-It has been used mostly as an overlay for sidewalks in bridges, airports, and industrial floors.
+This types of concrete are used mostly in overlay for sidewalks in bridges, airports, and industrial floors.

-In this types of Concrete, fly ash is used to make concrete, it called fly ash concrete, fly ash is obtained from coals.
+In this fly ash concrete, fly ash is used to make concrete obtained from coals.

-The particles of fly ash needs to be finer than the cement particles.
+The particles of fly ash are finer than the cement particles.

-This concrete with strength better than 40 N / mm2, which is called high-performance concrete (HPC).
+The concrete with strength better than 40 N / mm2 is called high-performance concrete (HPC).

 High performance concrete is used to achieve properties such as high strength, low shrinkage, self-condensation, high fire resistance, etc.